Explanation-based Training with Differentiable Insertion/Deletion Metric-aware Regularizers: Introduction

-The explanations for predictions can be obtained based on the above approaches.
-Are those explanations appropriate?
-There are several evaluation metrics with different perspectives to assess the quality of explanations.
+Explanations for predictions can be obtained using the above approaches.
+Are these explanations appropriate?
+There are several evaluation metrics that assess, from different perspectives, the quality of explanations.
 How correctly explanations reflect the predictor's behavior is measured with {\it faithfulness} of the explanations.
-To evaluate the faithfulness, {\it insertion} and {\it deletion metrics} are widely used in the literature~\cite{petsiuk2018rise,Gevaert2022-tb}.
-Intuitively, these metrics are calculated based on the concept that if the features, e.g., pixels in an image, that are deemed important in the explanation are truly important in the predictor, the presence or absence of the features should strongly affect the output of the predictor.
-If the insertion and deletion scores are both excellent, we can say the explanation is faithful to the predictor.
+To evaluate the faithfulness, {\it insertion} and {\it deletion metrics} have been widely used in the literature~\parencite{petsiuk2018rise,Gevaert2022-tb}.
+Intuitively, these metrics are calculated on the assumption that if the features, e.g., the pixels in an image, which are deemed important to the explanation are truly important to the predictor, the presence or absence of the features should strongly affect the output of the predictor.
+If the insertion and deletion scores are both excellent, then we assume the explanation is faithful to the predictor.